 This page contains information about our own groups and wellbeing activity as well as information about how to maintain your wellbeing and links to further resources.

-We are running a 12-week Kintsugi Wellbeing Group starting Wednesday 3 March at 7pm.
-Please email if you are interested in joining, or would like to know more, about our Wellbeing Group email@example.com.
+This 12-week Kintsugi Wellbeing Group will meet on Wednesday evenings at 7pm.
+Please email if you are interested in joining, or would like to know more, about our Wellbeing Group firstname.lastname@example.org.

 A Kintsugi Hope Wellbeing Group is a safe and supportive space for people who feel or have felt overwhelmed.
 The group is facilitated in a peer mentoring style.
 We will provide tools for self-management as well as connection with others.
 Issues covered include; disappointment, loss, anxiety, anger perfectionism, shame and resilience.